ta2fb/pyex_cdk_cc/README.rst

 Assumptions

 * Git repository is hosted on AWS CodeCommit
-* PyPI repository is backed by s3 and uses s3pypi and/or CodeArtifact
+* PyPI repository is hosted on AWS CodeArtifact

 Instructions for using this cookiecutter